fboender/scriptform/doc/MANUAL.md

 - Scriptform logs the invocation of scripts and variables to the log file for auditing purposes.

-- Scriptform is not meant to be served to the public internet. **You should only use it in controlled environments where a certain level of trust is placed in the users!**
+- Although Scriptform is written to be secure, it not meant to be served to the public internet. **You should only use it in controlled environments where a certain level of trust is placed in the users!**.
+The reason for this is because it's really easy to make mistakes in validating input in the shell scripts called by Scriptform.

+- Although Scriptform validates form fields, it does little to protect against things such as shell expansion attacks and such.
+You should validate your input, even (and perhaps most importantly) in shell scripts.
+If you're worried about security, you may want to write your backend scripts in a proper language such as Perl or Python.